 Monday, December 13: 1-2 p.m.
 ET

-This free webinar will explore this issue and best practices for engaging our communities to diversify representation in clinical trials.
-Join Niesha Foster, Vice President, Product Access, Global Health, and Social Impact at Pfizer, for a discussion which will:
+This free webinar explored this issue and best practices for engaging our communities to diversify representation in clinical trials.
+Niesha Foster, Vice President, Product Access, Global Health, and Social Impact at Pfizer, offered a discussion which:

-- Explore current participation rates of racial and ethnic groups in clinical trials, data gaps, and why diversity in clinical trials matters
+- Explored current participation rates of racial and ethnic groups in clinical trials, data gaps, and why diversity in clinical trials matters

-- Provide guidance on community engagement to address issues of medical mistrust
+- Provided guidance on community engagement to address issues of medical mistrust

 Want to be informed about other upcoming webinars on health equity for underserved populations?
 Join our mailing list!